-While these BOLD implementation efforts are important steps forward, the Alzheimer's Association and AIM urge Congress to include \$35 million for BOLD's continued implementation at CDC in fiscal year 2026.
-Activities supported by the requested \$35 million in fiscal year 2026 would enable state, local, and tribal public health agencies to implement the Healthy Brain Initiative (HBI) Road Map, most recently released in Fall 2024.
+In addition to ensuring that current funding is allocated for fiscal year 2025, the Alzheimer's Association and AIM also urge Congress to include \$35 million for BOLD's continued implementation at CDC in fiscal year 2026.
+Activities supported by the requested \$35 million in FY2026 would enable state, local, and tribal public health agencies to implement the Healthy Brain Initiative Road Map, most recently released in Fall 2024.
 This funding will also help these jurisdictions create, update, and implement their strategic Alzheimer's plans by using the HBI Road Map.

-Programs like the Healthy Brain Initiative and BOLD, both of which had staff placed on administrative leave as part of the reduction in force at HHS, have a meaningful impact on Americans everyday.
-These public health programs are critical to Alzheimer's/dementia awareness and brain health in communities across the nation.
-Among other things, they ensure that people living with dementia, caregivers and health providers have the information, resources could cause irreversible damage.
-Without these programs, people may not have the information to make brain healthy choices to reduce their risk of Alzheimer's, and be less likely to get a diagnosis or seek treatment.
+Programs like HBI and BOLD, both of which had staff placed on administrative leave as part of the reduction in workforce at HHS, have a meaningful impact on Americans every day.
+These public health programs are critical to Alzheimer's and related dementia awareness and brain health in communities across the nation.
+Among other things, they ensure that people living with dementia, caregivers, and health providers have the information, resources, and support they need.
+We remain concerned that continuing on a path of reducing staff and resources could cause irreversible damage.
+Without these programs, people may not have the information to make brain-healthy choices to reduce their risk of Alzheimer's, and be less likely to get a diagnosis or seek treatment.